 Carnegie Mellon has many student organizations and activities that allow our students to actively participate in the greening of the campus and community!
-If you would like your student organization to be listed here please contact Erika at email@example.com
+If you would like your student environmental organization to be listed here or if you are looking for the student contacts for any of these organizations please contact Barb at email@example.com

 Engineers Without Borders